RosanaFSS/SQL/README.md

 # Module 1 - Introduction to Databases
 Introduction to databases and relational concepts.
 Creation of a database instance on the cloud.
+- A database is a repository of data.
+- A set of software tools for the data in the database is called DBMS (Database Management System).
+- RBMS is a set of software tools that controls the data.

 # Module 2 - Basic SQL